spearheadsys/rfd/README.md

 ## Contributing

-Contributions are welcome, you do not have to be a Joyent employee to submit an RFD or to comment on one.
-The discussions for RFDs happen on the open on the various mailing lists related to Triton, Manta, and SmartOS.
+Contributions are welcome, you do not have to be a Spearhead employee to submit an RFD or to comment on one.
+The discussions for RFDs happen on the open on the various mailing lists related to our projects.

 To submit a new RFD, please provide a git patch or a pull request that consists of a single squashed commit and we will incorporate it into the